-- 8.22.1 All contract variations must be within the scope of the original contract.
-The variation will be in scope if it is within a similar range of goods, services or works supplied under the original contract and the variation is required in order to complete an aim or purpose of the original contract. - 8.22.2 Where Officers are in doubt as to whether the variation is within the original scope of the contract or consider the variation will significantly impact upon the works and services provided it must be reported to and approved by the Legal team prior to any action being taken in respect of the variation of the proposed variation. - 8.22.3 If the variation will increase the cost to the Council beyond an RPI increase or its effect is to bring the value of the contract within 20% of the current EU Threshold, no variation may be made unless the value of the variation has been assessed and advice is sought from Procurement and Legal teams.
-If the value cannot be accommodated within existing budgets, then additional resources must be sought at the earliest opportunity. - 8.22.3 In all cases, there should be a clear statement setting out the business justification, the cost, the benefits and the duration of the variation provided to the Legal team in a timely manner to allow sufficient to properly assess the likely legal and financial impact of the proposed variation and where appropriate Legal shall refer the variation to the finance department for analysis of the figures.
+8.23.1 All contract variations must be within the scope of the original contract.
+The variation will be in scope if it is within a similar range of goods, services or works supplied under the original contract and the variation is required in order to complete an aim or purpose of the original contract.

-STANDING ORDER 8.22: VARIATIONS TO CONTRACTS
+8.23.2 Where Officers are in doubt as to whether the variation is within the original scope of the contract or consider the variation will significantly impact upon the works and services provided it must be reported to and approved by the Legal team prior to any action being taken in respect of the variation of the proposed variation.

-- 8.22.4 All contract variations must be authorised by the Director for Service or have relevant member approval having regard to the business case and any comments made by the Procurement and Legal teams.
+- 8.23.3 In all cases, there should be a clear statement setting out the business justification, the cost, the benefits and the duration of the variation provided to the Legal team in a timely manner to allow sufficient to properly assess the likely legal and financial impact of the proposed variation and where appropriate Legal shall refer the variation to the finance department for analysis of the figures. - 8.23.4 All contract variations must be authorised by the Director for Service or have relevant member approval having regard to the business case and any comments made by the Procurement and Legal teams.
 The variation must be in writing and signed by both the Council and the contractor.
 Where the value of the contract variation exceeds £25,000 it must be executed by the Legal team.
-The value of the variation must be assessed and authorised before signing the variation. - 8.22.5 In all circumstances at the time the variation is proposed, Officers must review and give consideration to the need to Members, to obtain authority and approval for the variation.
+The value of the variation must be assessed and authorised before signing the variation. - 8.23.5 In all circumstances at the time the variation is proposed, Officers must review and give consideration to the need to Members, to obtain authority and approval for the variation.

-STANDING ORDER 8.23: LIQUIDATED DAMAGES
+STANDING ORDER 8.24: LIQUIDATED DAMAGES

-- 8.23.1 Every contract which is estimated to exceed £100,000 in value or amount and is for the execution of works or for the supply of goods or materials by a particular date or series of dates must provide for liquidated damages in case the terms of the contract are not duly performed unless the Legal team or the Head of Finance approve another or another form of financial protection.
-The amount to be specified in each such contract shall be made available to the Legal team or the Head of Finance upon request. - 8.23.2 For contracts below £100,000 there may be circumstances where it is necessary to include a clause requiring payment of liquidated damages.
+- 8.24.1 Every contract which is estimated to exceed £100,000 in value or amount and is for the execution of works or for the supply of goods or materials by a particular date or series of dates must provide for liquidated damages in case the terms of the contract are not duly performed unless the Legal team or the Head of Finance approve another or another form of financial protection.
+The amount to be specified in each such contract shall be made available to the Legal team or the Head of Finance upon request. - 8.24.2 For contracts below £100,000 there may be circumstances where it is necessary to include a clause requiring payment of liquidated damages.
 Such a clause would put the Council in a stronger position in the event of default by the Contractor and having assessed the risk, such a clause is desirable.